Flaming Creatures: Obscenity trial and censorship

+Jerome Hill, a filmmaker and patron of the arts, agreed to fund the legal defense for Flaming Creatures.
 Civil rights lawyer Emile Zola Berman accepted the case, believing it would potentially reach the U.S. Supreme Court.
 Sims, who had been taking tickets, managed to avoid prosecution by claiming he had not seen what was on the screen.
 People of the State of New York v.
 Kenneth Jacobs, Florence Karpf and Jonas Mekas was heard on June 12, 1964.
 As part of the defense, expert testimony came from filmmaker Shirley Clarke, poet Allen Ginsberg, writer Susan Sontag, filmmaker Willard Van Dyke and film historian Herman G. Weinberger.
 The defendants were convicted but given suspended sentences.
 They unsuccessfully appealed in the state court on the grounds that the trial had excluded the expert testimony provided, and "whatever view this Court might hold as to the obscenity of 'Flaming Creatures,' it is manifest that the appellants herein believe in good faith that the film is not obscene."
 The U.S. Supreme Court dismissed an appeal.
 Fifty years later, the prosecutor for the case issued an apology to Mekas, writing, "Although my appreciation of free expression and aversion to censorship developed more fully as I matured, I should have sooner acted more courageously."

 In April 1965, an off-campus screening by students of the University of New Mexico was raided by police, who seized the print.
 In November 1966, a screening by the UT Austin chapter of Students for a Democratic Society was broken up.
 A January 1967 screening at the University of Michigan resulted in the confiscation of the film and the arrest of four students, triggering protests and a sit-in by students.
 A screening at the University of Notre Dame at its Pornography and Censorship Conference in 1969 was canceled.
 When students attempted to screen prohibited films, police interrupted the event, leading to the school's first known violent conflict between police and students.